<%NUMBERING1%>.<%NUMBERING2%>.<%NUMBERING3%> PRTG Manual: Maps

 Select Map ›

 Open an existing map.
-Hover to show other menu items.
+Hover over Select Map to show other menu items.
 Follow the menu path (it is specific to your setup) to select a map.

 In the All view, you see a list of all existing maps.
 Using the links next to a map name, you can perform the following actions.